capreolina/gists/video_recording_settings.md

 ### Canvas layout

 Just a “Window Capture” of the MapleLegends window.
-With this selected, you can right click ▶ “Transform” ▶ “Edit Transform…” to get to the “Edit Transform” window.
+With this selected (in OBS’s visual preview), you can right click ▶ “Transform” ▶ “Edit Transform…” to get to the “Edit Transform” window.
 The settings here are:

 - **Position:** (0, 0)
 - **Rotation:** 0